Skip to main content

 Introduction

-This is where the lemonade stand comes to life in a browser.
+This is where the chat app comes to life in a browser.

 In Part I, you learned what software is and how the web works conceptually.
-Now you'll build something real — a web page that displays a menu, lets users add items to an order, and calculates totals.
+Now you'll build something real — a web page that displays messages, lets users compose new messages, and persists chat history.

 No frameworks.
 No build tools.
 Just the fundamentals.